kemptonb/jest-test/README.md

 4. A caesarCipher function that takes a string and returns it with each character “shifted”.
 Read more about how a Caesar cipher works on this website: http://practicalcryptography.com/ciphers/caesar-cipher/.

-A. Tests wrapping from z to a
-B. Tests case
-C. Tests punctuation

-5. analyzeArray function that takes an array and returns and object of min, max, avg, and length.
+5. An analyzeArray function that takes an array and returns and object of min, max, avg, and length.